gordicaleksa/pytorch-GAT/README.md

 and all the way to [particle physics](https://news.fnal.gov/2020/09/the-next-big-thing-the-use-of-graph-neural-networks-to-discover-particles/) in Large Hedron Collider [(LHC)](https://en.wikipedia.org/wiki/Large_Hadron_Collider), [fake news detection](https://arxiv.org/abs/1902.06673) and the list goes on and on!

 GAT is a representative of spatial (convolutional) GNNs.
-Since CNNs had a tremendous success in the field of computer vision, researchers decided to generalize it to graphs and here we are! :nerd_face:
+Since CNNs had a tremendous success in the field of computer vision, researchers decided to generalize it to graphs and so here we are! :nerd_face:

 Here is a schematic of GAT's structure: